 Creating Community: Economists Gather to Talk Teaching, Faculty Support

 Caleb Stroup is fascinated by the effects of imperfect information on takeover markets.
-The sole faculty member in his department to study the topic, Stroup has to look outside of Davidson to connect his interests and experiences with those of economists in his field.
+The sole faculty member in their department to study the topic, Stroup has to look outside of Davidson to connect their interests and experiences with those of economists in their field.

 "One of the ways I stay on the cutting edge is by exchanging ideas with other experts in my field," Stroup said.
 "Skype conversations aren't enough."

-• Macroeconomists from 36 liberal arts colleges around the country make connections and share ideas during the three-day conference. .
+- Macroeconomists from 36 liberal arts colleges around the country made connections and shared ideas during the three-day conference.

-• Erin Wolcott, of Middlebury College, leads a session titled "Impact of Foreign Official Purchases of U.S. Treasuries on the Yield Curve."
+- Erin Wolcott, of Middlebury College, led a session titled "Impact of Foreign Official Purchases of U.S. Treasuries on the Yield Curve."

-• Four senior economists provide mentoring and feedback to junior faculty during plenary session titled "Succeeding as a Teacher-Scholar Pre-Tenure & Beyond."
+- Four senior economists provided mentoring and feedback to junior faculty during a plenary session titled "Succeeding as a Teacher-Scholar Pre-Tenure & Beyond."

 This week, Davidson College's Economics Department played a leadership role in support of faculty development as host of the Annual Liberal Arts Macroeconomics Conference.
 The conference brought together nearly 50 macroeconomists from 36 liberal arts colleges around the country to share ideas and research Aug.
 1-3.
 This year marks the 13th iteration of the conference, and the first time it has been held in the South.